Car Audio Grounding Guide - How to Get a Better Amp Ground

 Car audio systems need a complete electrical path.

-If the ground is weak, the amp may not get the current path it needs.
+Power wire brings current to the amplifier.
+The ground wire completes the path back to the vehicle’s electrical system.
+If the ground is weak, the amplifier may not get the current path it needs.
 That can cause voltage drop, heat, amplifier protect mode, noise, weak bass, or inconsistent performance.

-A good ground helps with:
+A good amp ground helps with:

 • Better voltage stability